jscriptcoder/object-oriented-js/README.md

 This is just another library to define easily namespaces, modules, objects and/or types (or classes if you prefer, although I personally don't like calling them in such way, since Javascript does NOT have classes).
 This bunch of utilities comes really handy and help you to organize your code in a better way.

 ## Global $JS API
+For more details about the API, please have a look at the spec for the unit tests.
+You'll find more examples in there.
+Unit tests are sometimes the best documentation ;-)

 **$JS.extend**

 > Extends objects.
 Works similar to jQuery.extend, but without the deep copy.